CtrlK

 Progressive Disclosure

-The content has good section structure and a project layout reference, but it's largely monolithic—all implementation details are inline rather than split into referenced files.
-The external links at the bottom are helpful, but the bulk of code could be better organized with references to separate detailed files for each service.
+The content is well-organized with clear sections and a project layout, but it's essentially monolithic—all implementation details are inline rather than split into referenced files.
+The 'Next Steps' reference to 'fireflies-multi-env-setup' and external resource links are good, but the bulk of the code (6 full component implementations) could benefit from being in separate referenced files with just signatures/summaries in the main SKILL.md.

 2 / 3